d-arken/cookie-state/README.md

 # Cookie State

-A minimal React library for state management using cookies.
+A minimal React library for state management using cookies with full TypeScript support.

 ## Installation